 For the student who wishes to develop a degree program in information systems, definition is the initial challenge; as the definition develops, the degree program will take shape.

 There are many ways to approach information systems.
-Many professionals and educators have tried to identify different approaches with modifiers, which has led to terms such as "management information systems" and "computer information systems" (CIS).
+Many professionals and educators have tried to identify different approaches with modifiers, which has led to terms such as "management information systems" (MIS) and "computer information systems" (CIS).
 The general understanding was that MIS would be more focused on management aspects, while CIS focused on the technical aspects.

 However, as the area has developed, the differentiation between the managerial and the technical has blurred.
 These guidelines use the more general title of information systems

-Empire State College, in addition to the common core, there are three primary areas of study which accommodate a degree in information systems:
+At Empire State College, in addition to the common core, there are three primary areas of study which accommodate a degree in information systems:

 Separate guidelines are provided for each of these areas of study.
 However, a common core of knowledge has been identified as appropriate for any and all of them.